evaneykelen/msgtrail/README.md

 3. Invoke `msgtrail {path-to-your-blog-directory}` from the command line.
 4. Upload/sync the output of the `msgtrail` command to e.g. AWS S3 or your static hosting provider of choice.

-Instead of using a Markdown article you can also add a reference to a GitHub Gist to `blog.json` or a reference to one or more tweets.
+Besides a local Markdown article you can also use a GitHub Gist or Tweet as an "input source" for a blog article.

 The output of the `msgtrail` command is based on a set of simple HTML templates which use Ruby's `ERB` templating system.

-The standard theme contains a blog index page, archive, and Atom feed.
+The standard theme contains a blog index page, an archive page, and an Atom feed.

 ### Ingredients